 Survey.
 A property survey, also known as a boundary survey, is a precise, professional measurement of your land’s boundary lines.
 It is important for knowing property lines or building additions to a home.
 If the seller has an existing survey he/she will provide a certified copy as well an affidavit that the survey is correct and note any changes (such as an addition of a pool or shed) since the survey was last done.
 If the seller does not have one or is not providing their existing survey, the buyer usually purchases it at his/her own expense though it’s negotiable to ask the seller to purchase it at the seller’s expense.
 If you are a cash buyer, you can elect to not purchase a survey.
 If the home purchase is financed your lender will require a survey.

 Objections.
 Objections detail the use of the property that the buyer must be able to perform on the property.
-Examples include building a pool or the ability to utilize the home as a short-term rental.
+Do you plan to build a pool or use the home as a short-term vacation rental?
 The buyer has a set amount of days for due diligence to make objections.

 Closing Date.
 The closing date is the date that ownership transfers from the seller to the buyer.
 This is the date that both parties sign the final paperwork to close out the transfer.
 You will often hear real estate agents say “at closing”, “the day of closing”, or “when you close” in reference to this date.